functional-dark-side/functional-dark-side.github.io/11_EUs_in_TARA_MAGs.md

 <h4 class="section-heading  text-primary">References</h4>

 <a name="1"></a>[1] Delmont, Tom O., Christopher Quince, Alon Shaiber, Özcan C. Esen, Sonny Tm Lee, Michael S. Rappé, Sandra L. McLellan, Sebastian Lücker, and A. Murat Eren.
 2018.
 “Nitrogen-Fixing Populations of Planctomycetes and Proteobacteria Are Abundant in Surface Ocean Metagenomes.”
 Nature Microbiology 3 (7): 804–13.

 <a name="2"></a>[2] Steinegger, Martin, and Johannes Söding.
 2017.
 “MMseqs2 Enables Sensitive Protein Sequence Searching for the Analysis of Massive Data Sets.”
-Nature Biotechnology
+Nature Biotechnology.

 <a name="3"></a>[3] Murat Eren, A., Özcan C. Esen, Christopher Quince, Joseph H. Vineis, Hilary G. Morrison, Mitchell L. Sogin, and Tom O. Delmont.
 2015.
 “Anvi’o: An Advanced Analysis and Visualization Platform for ‘omics Data.”
 PeerJ 3 (October): e1319.

 <a name="4"></a>[4] Seemann, Torsten.
 2014.
 “Prokka: Rapid Prokaryotic Genome Annotation.”
 Bioinformatics  30 (14): 2068–69.

 <a name="5"></a>[5] Guy, Lionel, Jens Roat Kultima, and Siv G. E. Andersson.
 2010. “genoPlotR: Comparative Gene and Genome Visualization in R.” Bioinformatics  26 (18): 2334–35.

 <a name="6"></a>[6] Edgar, Robert C. 2004.
 “MUSCLE: Multiple Sequence Alignment with High Accuracy and High Throughput.”
 Nucleic Acids Research 32 (5): 1792–97.

 <a name="7"></a>[7] Crooks, G. E. 2004.
 “WebLogo: A Sequence Logo Generator.”
 Genome Research.